+Jessica Nunemaker

 Why do I live in a small Indiana town?
 I think the knock on my door the other night can help explain this one.
 To start with, most people don’t knock on our door, they walk right in!

-For another – it was a neighbor a street and a half over inviting us to a circus put on by her visiting grandkids…who also happen to be in a circus club (and to bring a side dish to share)!
+For another, it was a neighbor a street and a half over inviting us to a circus put on by her visiting grandkids…who also happen to be in a circus club.
+We were asked to bring a side dish to share.

 We had no idea what to expect.
 I threw together a red potato and green bean vinegar and oil salad with my farmers’ market purchases from that morning and, well, you can imagine our surprise when we turned the corner and–the street was hopping!